 How much will it cost to hire a project manager?

 Naturally, for the convenience of leaving all the organisation to someone else, you have to pay a price.
-Fees for contract administration (engaging and managing the main contractor) vary from 3-15 per cent of the contract value (the total cost of construction works).
+Fees for contract administration (engaging and managing the main contractor) vary from 3 to 15 per cent of the contract value (the total cost of construction works).

 Fees on small projects tend to be disproportionately high because of the fixed costs, while percentages for larger projects will be towards the lower level.
 If your project manager is also taking on the role of contractor and organising construction work, fees will be higher.

-They may charge a fixed day-rate for their time, or work on a prime-cost basis, plus a fixed margin, ranging from 20-25 per cent for smaller works, down to 10-15 per cent for large projects.
+They may charge a fixed day-rate for their time, or work on a prime-cost basis, plus a fixed margin, ranging from 20 to 25 per cent for smaller works, down to 10 to 15 per cent for large projects.